How efficient are Bundy clocks in the modern workplace?

 Although not everything is 100% foolproof, remote time tracking ensures that employees get paid their due compensation.
 Physical time clocks at the office may determine if an employee comes in for work on time.
 However, virtual time tracker apps, such as eezi, are highly useful and efficient.

 Most popular time clock apps are connected to service portals that employees can log in to at any time.
-In turn, this allows them to view work hours rendered per day, submit time off requests, access their daily, weekly, and monthly time records, and request time correction as needed.
+In turn, this allows them to view work hours rendered per day, submit time off requests, access their daily, weekly, and monthly time data, and request time correction as needed.

 If Bundy clocks are no longer relevant today, how else can I track the work hours rendered by my employees?